-\glsit{$\mathcal{C}_r$} Let ${\mathcal C}_r$ denote the set of {\em restricted chords}, i.e., those whose endpoints are neither $b_1$ nor $b_1'$ and whose endpoints are not matched.
-The condition that the endpoints not be matched rules out one particular class of elements: \begin{definition} A basic generator of the near-diagonal subalgebra with support $[c_2,c_1]\times[c_2,c_1]$ and exactly two moving strands (one in $\PMC$ and one in $\PMC'$) is called a \emph{dischord}. \end{definition}
+Some definitions for $\Alg(\PMC)$ extend in obvious ways to the near-diagonal subalgebra; for instance, a \emph{basic generator} of the near-diagonal subalgebra is an element $a\otimes a'$ of the near-diagonal subalgebra so that $a$ and $a'$ are basic generators of $\Alg(\PMC)$ and $\Alg(-\PMC)$.
 The restrictions placed by $\partial^2=0$ are strongest when we restrict attention to the part of $\Alg(\PMC)$ with the property that both the idempotents and the complementary idempotents have at least two occupied positions; this is the portion with weight $-g+1<i<g-1$.
 Since we are working with stable bimodules (in Propositions~\ref{prop:CalculateUnder-Slide} and~\ref{prop:CalculateOver-Slide}), we can always stabilize (in the sense of Definition~\ref{def:StableModule}) so that we are working in this portion of the algebra.
-This will be the main way that we use stability (see for example the proofs of Lemmas~\ref{lem:USigmaExists},~\ref{lem:UFewerExist},~\ref{lem:OSigmaExists}, and~\ref{lem:OExtraFewerExist}; we possibly stabilize more in the proof of Lemma~\ref{lem:IsBasicChoice}).
+This will be the main way that we use stability (see for example the proofs of Lemmas~\ref{lem:UFewerExist} and~\ref{lem:OExtraFewerExist}; we possibly stabilize more in the proof of Lemma~\ref{lem:IsBasicChoice}).